boltsparts/BOLTS_archive/website/blog/posts/2013-11-29-BLT-file-progress.md

 At the moment, the format of these files is the area where most of the developments happen.
 On one hand the format must be flexible and expressive enough to be able to describe all the aspects of the different kinds of parts that might end up in BOLTS.
 On the other hand, it should be structured and consistent enough to be processable by humans and computers without being annoying.
 There are quite a few things left that I want to incorporate [before the next release](https://github.com/jreinhardt/BOLTS/issues?milestone=3&state=open).

 One thing that I already implemented is the possibility to markup common parameter combinations.
-During the work on what will  become [BOLTS for SolidWorks]({{site.baseurl}}/2013/11/14/Marketing.html), it became evident that the current format was not able to express all the things that are necessary to automatically generate a standard library for SolidWorks.
+During the work on what will become [BOLTS for SolidWorks]({{ blog(2013/11/14/Marketing) }}), it became evident that the current format was not able to express all the things that are necessary to automatically generate a standard library for SolidWorks.

 A part can have parameters that are discrete choices (like the thread for a bolt: M3, M4, ...) or continuous (like the length of the bolt).
 For FreeCAD and OpenSCAD BOLTS handles the continuous parameters by letting the user specify the value, and then constructing the part.
 But for SolidWorks (and also for a future STEP backend), one is restricted to a discrete set of combinations.